The Job and Container Specifications

 meaning that it will have access to all of the local machine’s network devices.

-Note: if the job also specifies a Sys
+Note: if the job also specifies a Sys file system mount, Linux will

 fail to execute the job.

-In the future, we plan to add more network
+In the future, we plan to add more network options that will allow clustered

 jobs to communicate with the network.
 Until that time, if a job really has to

-communicate on the network, it must use Local
+communicate on the network, it must use Local.

 enable_writable_file_system